Allegheny-ComputerScience-312-S2022/lab04-favourojo/writing/report.md

 #### 5)
  - Describe your database at the _Internal Schema_ level.
 What hardware is necessary to run this database?
 How would the schema change for a larger application of this database?
 	```
 	To run this this database, I believe a lot of memory is necessary.
+The actual data, without splitting it into 3 tables and condensing it, is very large and something that allows for a good amount of storage is needed for this type of data set.
+I believe any kind of machine would be sufficient to run this database.
+Only thing that would be needed to be downloaded would be SQLite and that is an easy download for all machines.

 	```